publiclab/publiclab-archive/notes/the_butler/06-23-2018/how-do-i-get-the-files-for-the-3d-fan-duct.md

 ---
-title: "How do I get the files for the 3D fan duct?"\ntagnames: 'maca, question:maca'
+title: "How do I get the files for the 3D fan duct?"

+tagnames: 'maca, question:maca'
 author: the_butler
 path: /notes/the_butler/06-23-2018/how-do-i-get-the-files-for-the-3d-fan-duct.md
 nid: 16562